AdamBuchweitz/bible-cli/README.md

 # bible-cli

 A command-line interface for accessing Bible content from the bible.helloao.org API.
-Supports listing available translations and books, reading specific chapters or entire books, and exporting content to files.
+Supports listing available translations and books, reading specific vreses, chapters, or entire books, and exporting content to files.

 ## Usage